 As noted above, the Carter case provides legal protection to physicians involved in PAD, so they can practise without risk of criminal prosecution.
-The role of the nurse also needs to be recognized, articulated and protected in law.
+The role of the nurse and nurse practitioner also needs to be recognized, articulated and protected in law.
 This will safeguard the quality of care a patient receives.